You may not be aware but ecosurety is working at the heart of change to regulatory policy in all areas which are important to our members

 Please feel free to contact our WEEE compliance specialists on 0845 094 2228 if you have any feedback to give.

-Following a brief career in the legal industry, James joined the compliance team in August 2012, and since has undertaken a variety of roles in account management and scheme operations.
+Following a career in the legal industry, James joined us back in August 2012 and has undertaken a variety of roles in account management, compliance and scheme operations.

 Useful links